skyler-almquist/class-1/README.md

 Gitpod: this has a timer for 2 hours so always make sure to save this and commit changes.

+Linux commands

-Linux - LS = list
+LS = list

 MKDIR - make directory

 CD - change directory

 .. - go up one directory

-touch - create new file - make sure to add the name and file type mv - move cp - copy crtl c - stops the infinite loop
+touch - create new file - make sure to add the name and file type

+mv - move

+cp - copy

+crtl c - stops the infinite loop